openware/kaigara/docs/architecture.md

 ## Design

-Key-value secret storage with a policy per service to allow to fetch and edit
+Kaigara provides a key-value config/secret storage with access to each app name limited to its user/token

 1. Kaigara inject configuration in environment
 2. Kaigara monitor for new version of configuration